kolotyluk/weather/README.md

 Note: this method seems to have various problems...

 1. java.lang.NoClassDefFoundError: org/json/simple/parser/ParseException

 ## Running the webapp

 When running Jetty from Eclipse, in the run configuration you may have to define the environment variable WEATHER_APPID.

+# Editorial Notes

+## Details

+This demo focuses on structure rather than details.
+Consequently, such details are left as an exercise for the reader.

+For example, while it incorporates both Unit and Integration tests, it does not go into a lot of detailed coverage or completeness.

+Similarly, it does not do UI testing via Selenium (or other tools).

+## Performance & Scalability

+This demo uses old-style Java EE technology, which does not necessarily have the best performance and scalability characteristics.
+A more modern web app, front-end & back-end, would use more performant techniques such as [Reactive](https://www.reactivemanifesto.org/) Programming methods.

+Frameworks such as [Akka](https://akka.io) tend to be more performant than Java EE, delivering better price performance characteristics.